zuozhenggh/learning-library/analytics-library/redbull/analytics-advanced-data-exploration/analytics-advanced-data-exploration.md

 	 ![Banner](images/create-ghost-car-chart2.png)

-4. Inspect the resulting chart.
+5. Inspect the resulting chart.

    ![Banner](images/safety-car.png)

    In this chart, the horizontal axis (y=0) indicates the ghost car.
 Any car that's above the line is going faster than the ghost car, any car below it is going slower.

    With this new visualization we can uncover new patterns in the data!
-There's an event around laps 25-30 where all the cars come back close together.
-This is likely a safety car.
+There's an event around laps 25-30 where all the cars come back close together. **What do you believe is happening here?**

+6. This is likely a safety car.
 This wasn't visible before in the position chart.

    This makes us think: What could a safety car mean for the level of excitement of a race?
 A safety car effectively "resets" the race, by compressing the cars into a short distance from each other.
 Our theory is that in general this may add lead to a higher score.

 	 Note 7: The presence of a safety car _may_ increase the score of races in general.

-5. Save the project by clicking on the Save icon.
+7. Save the project by clicking on the Save icon.

    ![Banner](images/save-simple.png)

-6. Finally, go back to the home page by clicking on the top left icon.
+8. Finally, go back to the home page by clicking on the top left icon.

    ![Banner](images/to-homepage9.png)